REBELinBLUE/deployer/SECURITY.md

 Report security bugs by emailing the lead maintainer at github@stephen.rebelinblue.com and include the word "SECURITY" in the subject line.

-The maintainer will acknowledge your email within a week, and will send a more detailed response as soon as possible after that indicating the next steps in handling your report.
-After the initial reply to your report, the maintainer will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

-- "deployer" will confirm the problem and determine the affected versions.
-- "deployer" will audit code to find any potential similar problems.
-- "deployer" will prepare fixes.
-These fixes will be released as fast as possible.

 Report security bugs in third-party modules to the person or team maintaining the module.

 **SECURITY DISCLOSURE**: